 COURSE FORMAT

 Three hours of class time, plus an additional hour delivered through on-line or other activities for a 15-week semester, which includes two weeks for final exams.
-May be delivered as mixed mode or online.
+May be offered online or in mixed mode format.

 COURSE PREREQUISITES